 What I Like About NewHeights XT

 With one of the highest price tags in the category, the NewHeights XT now comes with a warranty to back it up.
-Featuring a 12 year warranty period on all electronics and frame, this is the best warranty in the category.
+Featuring a lifetime warranty period on all electronics, frame and top; this is the best warranty in the category.

 The highly durable aluminum extrusions are a nice touch on the NewHeights Elegante.
 The only desk I have tested to include aluminum columns, the Elegnate hit the mark.
 With a durable anodized finish, the NewHeights XT finish cannot chip or peel like many of the painted alternatives.
 This means your frame will look as good as new over the entire course of ownership.
 By using an extruded aluminum, the NewHeights XT is also able to offer a little more style than the more commonly used rectangular column.